 Softcover; 45 pages

 Search David Darcy on You Tube for his videos which are intended to be used in conjunction with this booklet and CD set.
+Live in Australia?
+You can purchase this from Rudolf Steiner Book Centre in Sydney.

 A note from David on the Pentatonic Recorder ~ "I use the Choroi Pentatonic Flute.
 However, since writing the first version of this booklet, I have been contacted by parents wanting to know if the information is useful for the pentatonic recorder.
 The answer is 'yes'; the fingering and the notes are the same for the pentatonic flute and the pentatonic recorder.
 The title now reflects the fact.
 However, it seems cumbersome to refer to both instruments throughout the text, so please include pentatonic recorder whenever I refer to the pentatonic flute...
 I have found that some companies make 'pentatonic recorders' that use the same finger positions to make the same notes.
 However, some companies make pentatonic flutes (or recorders) that use different fingerings.
 Every instrument should come with a chart showing what finger positions to use to make each note."